-How does a bank import work?
+How does a manual bank import work?

 With Bokio’s bank import, you log in to your internet bank, take a copy of your account statement and paste it into Bokio.
 We then let the computer analyse it for you and read the dates and amounts and suggest what the different transactions might be.
 You can then check everything as normal and approve the recording of the different transactions.
 If you use the invoice method, you can also set the invoice date for the invoices you’ve paid so that these are also input correctly.